-Make sure that your students know that backpacks are not allowed in the Museum and Visitor Center.
-And, if they will be completing a museum or battlefield activity, we ask that you provide pencils, rather than pens, and clipboards or sturdy notebooks for the purpose of writing.
+Backpacks are not allowed in the Museum and Visitor Center.
+And if the students will be completing a museum or battlefield activity, we ask that you provide pencils, rather than pens, and clipboards or sturdy notebooks for the purpose of writing.
 Leaning on walls, exhibit cases, or monuments is strictly prohibited.
-(Note: Teachers may carry a backpack with student medical supplies, but it may be subject to search by staff.)
+(Note: All backpacks and bags, including those carried by teachers and chaperones, are strictly prohibited except for necessary medical supplies or medicine).